intel/FPGA-Devcloud/main/HandsFree/README.md

 Be sure to have any VPN that might block the JTAG server connection turned off before attempting the hands free labs.

-1. Download the provided blank project Quartus archive file (.qar),  `blankProject.qar`
+1. Download the provided blank project Quartus archive file (.qar),  https://github.com/intel/FPGA-Devcloud/tree/master/main/HandsFree/Devkits/DE10-Lite/BlankProject

 2. Open the downloaded archive in Quartus Prime